ThimPressWP/wp-hotel-booking/readme.txt

 - Reports + Multilingual Ready
 - Multi Currencies
 - 4 Payment Gateways (Offline Payment, Authorize.net, Paypal, Stripe)

+WP Hotel Booking not only saves you time but also provides a smooth booking experience for your customers.
+This plugin is suitable for businesses of all sizes, from small hotels to large hotel chains.

 **Free add-ons for WP Hotel Booking are available in WordPress:**